Snapshots in Amazon Lightsail

 For more information, see the following guides:

-Instance and block storage disk snapshots can be copied from one Amazon Web Services (AWS) Region to another within the same Lightsail account.
+Instance and block storage disk snapshots can be copied from one Amazon Web Services () Region to another within the same Lightsail account.
 Database snapshots cannot be copied between regions.
-For more information, see Copying snapshots from one AWS Region to another in Amazon Lightsail.
+For more information, see Copying snapshots from one Region to another in Amazon Lightsail.

-Lightsail is the easiest way to get started with AWS.
-However, there are limitations with Lightsail that are not present in Amazon EC2 or other AWS services.
-Export your Lightsail instance and block storage disk snapshots to Amazon EC2 to take advantage of the wider range of instance types available, and use the full range of services in AWS.
+Lightsail is the easiest way to get started with .
+However, there are limitations with Lightsail that are not present in Amazon EC2 or other services.
+Export your Lightsail instance and block storage disk snapshots to Amazon EC2 to take advantage of the wider range of instance types available, and use the full range of services in .
 For more information, see Exporting Amazon Lightsail snapshots.

-Snapshots of Ghost and Django instances cannot be exported to Amazon EC2 at this time.
+Snapshots of cPanel & WHM, Django, and Ghost instances cannot be exported to Amazon EC2 at this time.